MahmouodMagdi/MahmouodMagdi/README.md

 *I am a passionate and extremely motivated Digital IC Design Engineer with interests in the field of Digital IC Design, Verification, ASIC Physical Implementation, and Computer Architecture.*

-*With about 1 year of industry experience, my expertise lies in designing and verifying complex digital integrated circuits, ensuring their functionality, performance, and reliability.*
+*With about 2 years of industry experience, my expertise lies in designing and verifying complex digital integrated circuits, ensuring their functionality, performance, and reliability.*

 *I am dedicated to delivering innovative solutions and collaborating with cross-functional teams to bring ideas to life.*